Optimizing the Efficiency of First-Order Methods for Decreasing the Gradient of Smooth Convex Functions: Introduction

-Gradient rate analysis is useful both in theory (\eg, for a dual approach~\cite{nesterov:12:htm} and a matrix scaling problem~\cite{allenzhu:18:htm-nips}) and in practice (\eg, can be used as a stopping criterion).
 There is recent interest in developing accelerated methods for decreasing the gradient (in convex minimization) \cite{nesterov:12:htm,allenzhu:18:htm-nips,carmon:19:lbf,kim:18:ala,kim:18:gto}.
 The best known worst-case gradient rate is achieved by FGM with a regularization technique in~\cite{nesterov:12:htm} that is optimal up to a logarithmic factor.
 However, a practical limitation of that method is that it requires knowledge of a bound on a value such as the distance between the initial and optimal points.
 In~\cite{kim:18:gto} we used PEP to derive efficient first-order methods that do not need knowledge of such unavailable values.
 However, the methods in~\cite{kim:18:gto} are far from achieving the optimal rate (not even up to a logarithmic factor), due to strict relaxations introduced to PEP in~\cite{kim:18:gto}.
-The methods in~\cite{nesterov:12:htm,kim:18:ala,kim:18:gto,ghadimi:16:agm,monteiro:13:aah} also achieve a similar non-optimal rate.
+The methods in~\cite{nesterov:12:htm,kim:18:ala,kim:18:gto,ghadimi:16:agm,monteiro:13:aah} also achieve a similar nonoptimal rate.
 Thus, there is still room to improve the worst-case gradient convergence bound of the first-order methods for smooth convex minimization.

-This paper optimizes the step coefficients of first-order methods in terms of the worst-case gradient decrease using PEP~\cite{drori:14:pof,taylor:17:ssc}, yielding OGM-G. The new analysis avoids the (unnecessary) strict relaxations on PEP in~\cite{kim:18:gto}.
-This paper then shows that OGM-G has an equivalent efficient form that is similar to OGM, and thus has an inexpensive per-iteration computational complexity.
-OGM-G attains the optimal bound of the worst-case gradient norm up to a constant under the initial bounded function condition~\cite{nemirovsky:92:ibc}.
+This paper optimizes the step coefficients of first-order methods in terms of the worst-case gradient decrease using PEP~\cite{drori:14:pof,taylor:17:ssc}, yielding \OGMG.
+The new analysis avoids the (unnecessary) strict relaxations on PEP in~\cite{kim:18:gto}.
+This paper then shows that \OGMG~has an equivalent efficient form that is similar to OGM, and thus has an inexpensive per-iteration computational complexity. \OGMG~attains the optimal bound of the worst-case gradient norm up to a constant under the initial bounded \emph{function} condition~\cite{nemirovsky:92:ibc}.
 On the way, this paper also provides a new exact worst-case gradient bound for the gradient method (GM).